-There is not an accepted standard for low blood pressure, but medical experts recognize a value of less than 90/60 mm Hg as being hypotensive.
+There is not an accepted standard for low blood pressure, but medical experts recognize a value of less than

 Many people with low blood pressure have no symptoms.
 Hypotension is only concerning when the pumping pressure is not sufficient to deliver oxygenated blood to the organs.
 When this happens, people may experience symptoms such as:

 Low blood pressure can be temporary or longer lasting.
 It can also indicate an underlying medical condition.

 - prolonged bed rest

 - side effects of high blood pressure medications

 - endocrine problems

 - decreases in blood volume from bleeding or dehydration

 - nutritional deficiencies, such as in vitamin B12 and folic acid

 There are different types of hypotension, which vary in terms of when blood pressure drops.
 The main types are: